VaishnavGitHuber/Code-Conqueror-1K/README.md

 5. Deleta a node in BST 3
 6. Validate BST 3
 7. Inorder Sucessor in BST 2
-8. Predecessor in BST 1
+8. Inorder Predecessor in BST 1

 #### SORTING(1 C)
 1. SELECTION SORT(28 Sep 2025) 4